feature-engine/feature_engine/docs/user_guide/selection/DropHighPSIFeatures.rst

 A real life example for this case is the use of the customer ID or contract ID to split the dataframe.
-These ID's are often increasing over time which justify their use to assess population shift in the features.
+These ID's are often increasing over time which justify their use to assess distribution shift in the features.

 .. code:: python